atul799/CarND-MPC-Project/README.md

-We can express theses errors as difference between desired and actual position and heading:
+We can express these errors as difference between desired and actual position and heading:

 *	Cross track error(CTE) is the difference between desired position and actual position.
-It can be obtained from  difference of actual position(y(t) a fitted polynomial(desired/reference path)f(x(t) and adding the change in error caused by the vehicle's movement.
+It can be obtained from  difference of actual position(y(t) and fitted polynomial(desired/reference path) f(x(t) and adding the change in error caused by the vehicle's movement.

 		cte(t+1)= y(t) - f(x(t))+v(t)*sin(epsi(t))*dt
 *	Orientation error(eψ) is the desired orientation subtracted from the current orientation

 	eψ(t)=ψ(t)−ψdes(t)

 We already know ψ(t), because it’s part of our state.
-We don’t yet know ψdes(t)(desired psi) - all we have so far is a polynomial to follow. ψdes(t)can be calculated as the tangential angle of the polynomial f evaluated at x(t), arctan(f′(x(t)). f′ is the derivative of the polynomial.
+We don’t yet know ψdes(t)(desired psi) - all we have so far is a polynomial to follow. ψdes(t) can be calculated as the tangential angle of the polynomial f evaluated at x(t), arctan(f′(x(t)). f′ is the derivative of the polynomial.

 	eψ(t+1)=eψ(t)+v(t)/Lf∗δ(t)∗dt